-Ontario personal training insurance is essentially a package of coverages that is designed to protect your fitness training business from the consequences of damage, injury, malpractice and more.
-Without the right personal training insurance coverage, you could be forced to pay out of pocket to replace your equipment in the event of a fire, or to cover legal fees and expenses for medical care if a client injures themselves while following your fitness advice.
+Ontario personal trainer insurance is essentially a package of coverages that is designed to protect your personal training business from the consequences of damage, injury, malpractice and more.
+Without the right personal trainer insurance coverage, you could be forced to pay out of pocket to replace your equipment in the event of a fire, or to cover legal fees and expenses for medical care if a client injures themselves while following your fitness advice.
 Those types of costs can be absolutely devastating to a business and can even put an end to your career if you're not backed up by a solid personal trainer insurance policy.
 When you work with an expert Morison Insurance broker to get the best coverage possible, you can sleep soundly at night knowing you are protected against whatever comes your way over the course of your professional life.

-Whether you are a freelance, mobile personal trainer who visits clients at their homes or meets them at various parks or gyms, or you have a permanent base at a gym or studio, you need the right Ontario personal trainer insurance coverage.
+Whether you are a freelance, mobile personal trainer who visits clients at their homes or at various parks or gyms, or you have a permanent base at a gym or studio, you need the right Ontario personal trainer insurance coverage.
 Fitness instructors who lead classes also need coverage that is quite similar to personal trainers.
 Each policy will vary depending on your unique needs, and the experienced brokers at Morison Insurance will find the perfect combination to make sure you are fully covered.
 Personal trainer insurance is necessary for those who work in professions such as:

-This is a basic building block of your personal trainer insurance policy that covers legal fees and settlement costs, should you be successfully sued for claims that are related to personal harm, third-party bodily injury or property damage.
+This is a basic building block of your personal trainer insurance policy that covers legal fees and settlement costs should you be successfully sued for claims that are related to personal harm, third-party bodily injury or property damage.
 If something is damaged and needs to be repaired or replaced, or someone is injured during a personal training session, general liability insurance gives coverage for liability claims.
 For example, you could be setting up your equipment and accidentally bump into a china cabinet full of delicate valuables, sending it crashing to the floor.
 Or, your client could trip over a piece of equipment you left on the floor and suffer a physical injury that requires medical expense payments and other accident-related expenses.
 If a legal claim is made, you can avoid having to pay those costs and have your insurance company take care of it on your behalf.

-Also referred to as errors and omissions insurance, a professional liability insurance policy offers coverage against claims made by clients who allege they have suffered financial losses that stem from professional negligence, bad advice, misconduct, failure to deliver a promised service or breach of contract with your personal training services.
+Also referred to as errors and omissions insurance, a professional liability insurance policy offers coverage against claims made by clients who allege they have suffered financial losses that stem from professional negligence.
+Negligence can include bad advice, misconduct, failure to deliver a promised service or breach of contract with your personal training services.
 Examples of this would be if you promised certain results to a client, such as losing a certain amount of weight in a specified timeframe, and they followed your instructions but didn't get the results you said they would.
-Or, maybe your client had an old injury that you were aware of and you pushed them too hard during training, causing them to reinjure themselves.
-Those types of situations can lead to allegations of negligence or bad advice that will land you in legal hot water and could result in expensive charges if proven in court.
+Or, maybe your client had an old injury that you were aware of, and you pushed them too hard during training, causing them to reinjure themselves.
+Those situations can lead to allegations of negligence or bad advice that will land you in legal hot water and could result in expensive charges if proven in court.
 Professional liability insurance coverage means you don't have to pay those charges yourself and will be able to recover from the setback so you can keep your business in operation.

-Pro Tip: It's worth noting that if you operate solely out of a studio in your home and your business is registered to your home address, you do need home-based business insurance.
+It's worth noting that if you operate solely out of a studio in your home and your business is registered to your home address, you do need home-based business insurance.
 A home insurance policy will not cover you in the event of a disaster or theft related to your business equipment.

 If you manufacture, distribute or sell a product as part of your personal training services, it's very important to get product liability insurance to protect against bodily injury or property damage caused by the product in question.
-This type of insurance covers or could apply to nutritional products, wearable technology or training equipment and covers the cost of damages for issues such as defects in design, marketing or manufacturing, along with other problems such as incorrect labelling.
+This type of insurance covers or could apply to nutritional products, wearable technology or training equipment and covers the cost of damages for issues such as defects in design, marketing or manufacturing, along with other problems such as incorrect labeling.

-You can get a quote and get started on the process of building a robust personal training insurance policy by calling the expert brokers at Morison Insurance.
+You can get a personal trainer insurance quote and get started on the process of building a robust personal trainer insurance policy by calling the expert brokers at Morison Insurance.
 As a family-owned and operated business, we understand the importance of building long-term relationships with our clients and treating every last client like they're a member of our family too.
 You can trust us to work hard on your behalf to find the best combination of coverages for your personal trainer insurance policy, and to deliver the highest standards of customer service.
 Contact us via the form below for an online quote, or give us a call today at 1-800-463-8074 to speak directly with a qualified insurance broker.